BabylonJS/Documentation/content/How_To/light/Shadows_csm.md

 Much better!

-Here's the updated PG: https://www.babylonjs-playground.com/#IIZ9UU#36
+Here's the updated PG: <Playground id="#IIZ9UU#36" title="Cascaded Shadow Map Example 2" description="Simple Example of using the CSM system in your scene." image="/img/playgroundsAndNMEs/divingDeeperCSM2.jpg"/>

-# Changing the camera near / far planes
+## Changing the camera near / far planes

 The generator must recalculate the frustum splits when a number of parameters change: `lambda`, `shadowMaxZ`,  `min`/`max` distance properties.
 It is done automatically by the generator.